-Hidden in nondescript strip mall in the Conejo Valley, a short 30 minute drive from downtown Los Angeles lies an oasis in the desert.
+Hidden in a nondescript strip mall in the Conejo Valley, a short 30-minute drive from downtown Los Angeles lies an oasis in the desert.
 An enclave of delicious food that will have you rethinking how food should be prepared, cooked, and served.
 Where great restaurants are as plentiful as the California sun, Hugo’s Restaurant stands out from the rest with one simple mission: transforming simple ingredients to create great food.

 Hugo’s Restaurant Agoura Hills

-We were greeted warmly by Tom Kaplan, CEO and grandson of Terry Kaplan, the original founder of Hugo’s Restaurant.
+We were greeted warmly by Tom Kaplan, CEO, and grandson of Terry Kaplan, the original founder of Hugo’s Restaurant.
 Tom was a gracious and welcoming host.
 Despite a long day that began with a hike followed by a long stint in the restaurant, he entertained us for hours with stories of the origin and the philosophy behind Hugo’s.

 My dining companions on this trip included: